FPGAwars/apio-workflows/README.md

 it provides common components that support and enable workflows in other Apio repositories.

+As of Dec 2025, it contains shared Apio workflow actions under the directory `.github/actions`.

 **WARNING:** It is **not safe** to use the contents of this repository outside of the fpgawars Apio ecosystem.
 Compatibility and correctness are maintained only with respect to official Apio repositories, and external